api3dao/old-api3-docs/docs/airnode/v0.4/grp-providers/guides/build-an-airnode/configuring-airnode.md

   --endpointName "My endpoint name..."
 ```

+#### testable (Optional)

+Optional flag that indicates if the endpoint can be tested with the HTTP
+gateway.
+The gateway must be enabled.

+Allowed values: `true` or `false`.

 ### ois

 The `ois` field is a list OIS objects that Airnode will be serving.
 This means